-Deep ulcer of the cornea, Silica, Calcium sulphate.

-Spots on the Cornea.-The spots must be syringed or moistened several times a day with a dilute solution of Sodium chloride.
+Deep ulcer of the cornea-Silica, Calcium sulphate.
+Spot on the cornea-Sodium chloride.
+The spots must be sprayed or moistened several times a day with a dilute solution of Sodium chloride.
 The molecules of this salt which remain on the spot cause by their hygroscopic nature a gradual moistening and absorption of the spot.

-Secretion of yellow, greenish matter, Potassium
+Secretion of yellow, greenish matter-Potassium